-- (a) quarterly reports on compliance with requirements regarding statutory deductions and remittances, the nature and extent of any non-compliance together with the reasons therefore and management's plan and timetable to correct any deficiencies; - (b) material policies and practices of Capstone Infrastructure Group respecting cash management and material financing strategies or policies or proposed financing arrangements and objectives (documented in the Corporation's Treasury Policy); and - (c) material tax policies and tax planning initiatives, tax payments and reporting and any pending tax audits or assessments. - 9.
-Enterprise Risk Management Oversight
+- (a) quarterly reports on compliance with requirements regarding statutory deductions and remittances, the nature and extent of any non-compliance together with the reasons therefore and management's plan and timetable to correct any deficiencies; - (b) material policies and practices of Capstone Infrastructure Group respecting cash management and material financing strategies or policies or proposed financing arrangements and objectives (documented in the Corporation's Treasury Policy); and - (c) material tax policies and tax planning initiatives, tax payments and reporting and any pending tax audits or assessments.

+9. Enterprise Risk Management Oversight

-To assist the Committee in monitoring and reviewing (at least annually) the effectiveness of the operational risk management framework and compliance with key risk management policies, management will provide the following items to the Committee for its review:
+To assist the Committee in monitoring and reviewing the effectiveness of the operational risk management framework and compliance with key risk management policies, management will provide the following items to the Committee for its review:

-- (a) Results of the annual ERM and any significant changes; - (b) A summary of policies and procedures established during the period; - (c) Results of due diligence carried out on external service providers, if any; and - (d) Current Business Continuity Plan for the operations, and if the Committee recommends material changes therein, such material changes to be provided to the Board for review and approval.
+- (a) Results of the annual ERM and any significant changes; - (b) A summary of policies and procedures established during the period; - (c) Results of due diligence carried out on external service providers, if any; and - (d) Upon request of the Committee, the current Business Continuity Plan for the operations.